AGnarlyNarwhal/cse360_webapp/README.md

 <h1> Servers and Proxy Setup, Functional and Load Testing </h1>
 Once you have the project setup and running by following the instructions in the previous section, you are ready to put it into production and test it.
-The menagerie of programs you'll need for this are: gunicorn <br>
+The menagerie of programs you'll need for this are: <br>
+gunicorn <br>
 nginx <br>
 django_nose<br>